 Special Revenue Fund - The Special Revenue Fund is used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
 The Special Revenue Fund includes federal revenues and related expenditures, restricted for specific educational programs or projects, including the District's food services operations.
-The Special Revenue Fund also includes transfers from the general fund to supplement such programs.
+The Special Revenue Fund also includes required matching for those federal programs, program income required to be used to further the objectives of those programs and transfers from the general fund to supplement such programs.